databio/IGD/README.md

 ### 1. Create iGD database from a genome data source

 ```
-igd create "/path/to/data_source_folder/*" "/path/to/igd_folder/" "databaseName"
+igd create "/path/to/data_source_folder/*" "/path/to/igd_folder/" "databaseName" [option]

 where:

-- "path/to/data_source_folder/" is the path of the folder that contains .bed.gz data files.
+- "path/to/data_source_folder/" is the path of the folder that contains .bed.gz or .bed data files.

 - "path/to/igd_folder/" is the path to the output igd folder;

 - "databaseName" is the name you give to the database, for eaxmple, "roadmap"

+option:

+-t: data source in .bed (default .bed.gz)
 ```

 ### 2. Search iGD for overlaps
 ```
-igd search "path/to/query_file" "path/to/igd_data_file"
+igd search "path/to/query_file" "path/to/igd_data_file" [options]

 where:

 - path/to/query_file is the path to the query file

 - path/to/igd_data_file is the path to the igd data (mode 1)

+options:

+-v: dynamic search with threshold signal value

+-o: output file-name
 ```

 For a detailed example, please check out the `vignettes`.